seanbaxter/DirectXShaderCompiler/docs/ExtendingLLVM.rst

 Adding a new SelectionDAG node
 ==============================

-As with intrinsics, adding a new SelectionDAG node to LLVM is much easier than adding a new instruction.
+As with intrinsics, adding a new SelectionDAG node to LLVM37 is much easier than adding a new instruction.
 New nodes are often added to help represent instructions common to many targets.
-These nodes often map to an LLVM instruction (add, sub) or intrinsic (byteswap, population count).
+These nodes often map to an LLVM37 instruction (add, sub) or intrinsic (byteswap, population count).
 In other cases, new nodes have been added to allow many targets to perform a common task (converting between floating point and integer representation) or capture more complicated behavior in a single node (rotate).

-#. ``include/llvm/CodeGen/ISDOpcodes.h``:
+#. ``include/llvm37/CodeGen/ISDOpcodes.h``:

    Add an enum value for the new SelectionDAG node.